ScamSleuth/ScamSleuth-Resource-Center/google.updatenu.com/README.md

 ## Scam Summary

 This scam impersonates Google to steal login credentials and two-factor authentication (2FA) codes.
-Victims receive a **fraudulent SMS**, claiming that their email access will be blocked unless they take immediate action.
+Dutch victims receive a **fraudulent SMS**, claiming that their email access will be blocked unless they take immediate action.
 The message **uses SMS sender spoofing** to appear as though it's from "Google", which often places it in the same message thread as legitimate Google notifications on mobile devices.

 **Scam Message (Example from Victim)**: